serialport/node-serialport/README.md

 ### Opening a Port

-Constructing a `SerialPort` object will open a port on `nextTick`.
-You can bind events while the port is opening but you must wait until it is open to `write()` to it.
-(Most port functions require an open port.)
+Constructing a `SerialPort` object will open a port immediately.
+While you can read and write at any time (it will be queued into the port is open), most port functions require an open port.
 You can call code when a port is opened in three ways.

 - The `open` event is always emitted when the port is opened
 - The constructor's openCallback is passed to `.open()` when the `autoOpen` option hasn't been disabled, if you have disabled it the callback is ignored.
 - The `.open()` function takes a callback that is called after the port is opened.
 This can be used if you disabled the `autoOpen` option or have previously closed an open port.

 ```js
 var SerialPort = require('serialport');